 I have to admit I haven’t looked into this too much.
 I’m personally not a fan of stick figures, and so I have a prejudice against it in that regard, but everything I’ve read on it, and the sample lessons I’ve seen have some great things in it.

 If your kids are ready to read the Bible on their own I suggest How to Study the Bible for Kids.
-It takes a lot of the ideas from The Dig, but broadens it out to a generic how to study the Bible.
-Of course I’m prejudiced because I wrote it, but I think it’s pretty awesome.
+Of course, I’m prejudiced because I wrote it, but I think it’s pretty awesome.

 So, that’s the Bible studies for kids that I know of.
 It’s only a handful at this time.
 Three years ago there wasn’t much in the way of children’s Bible studies.
 In the past year, I’ve seen a sudden explosion in content in this area.
 This excites me because that means there are many other parents eager and hungry to teach their kids about the Bible from a young age.